korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 Both `_OFFSET_` frames are not supported by PX4 firmware at all, while `MAV_FRAME_BODY_NED` is supported only for velocity setpoints (where it acts as Forward-Right-Down oriented frame, not NED).

-`MAV_FRAME` enumeration lacks a frame which is fixed in orientation to the moving vehicle.
+Furthermore, `MAV_FRAME` enumeration lacks a frame which is fixed in orientation to the moving vehicle.
 Most similar frame, `MAV_FRAME_BODY_OFFSET_NED`, have only the yaw fixed to the vehicle.

 # Detailed Design

 ## Frames of reference naming

-Proposed frames naming convention is:
+The proposed frames naming convention is:

 `MAV_FRAME_origin_rotation[_modifier]`,